Download Careers360 App

 Gene Structure

-Promoter: This is a region located upstream of the coding sequence of DNA.
+1. Promoter: A region located upstream of the coding sequence of DNA.
 It is the place where the process of transcription is initiated.
 This means that it is the point where the beginning of the action of transferring the gene's DNA onto RNA is initiated.

-Regulatory sequence: They are found upstream or downstream from the coding sequences, controlling the activity of associated genes.
+3. Regulatory sequence: They are found upstream or downstream from the coding sequences.
+It controls the activity of associated genes.
 The enhancers and silencers of a gene regulate when and to what degree its product is expressed.

 It is important to distinguish the differences between genes and chromosomes in the areas of genetics and biology.
 Even though both are significant in the carrying of genetic information, they differ a lot in terms of size, content, and cell location, among others, in addition to having different roles concerning the aspects of inheritance and cellular activities.